BattMoTeam/BattMo/_sources/publishedExamples/runBatteryP2D.rst.txt

   gen = BatteryGeneratorP2D();

-  % Now, we update the paramobj with the properties of the grid. paramobj = gen.updateBatteryInputParams(paramobj);
+  % Now, we update the inputparams with the properties of the grid. inputparams = gen.updateBatteryInputParams(inputparams);

 Initialize the battery model.
 =============================
-The battery model is initialized by sending paramobj to the Battery class constructor. see :class:`Battery <Battery.Battery>`.
+The battery model is initialized by sending inputparams to the Battery class constructor. see :class:`Battery <Battery.Battery>`.

 .. code-block:: matlab

-  model = Battery(paramobj);
+  model = GenericBattery(inputparams);

-  model.AutoDiffBackend= AutoDiffBackend();

   inspectgraph = false;
   if inspectgraph